 With so much to offer, Greece and the Greek Isles regularly top travel wish lists.
 Think: ancient ruins like the Acropolis of Athens, miles of sand-swept beaches, like Santorini’s famous Red Beach and fresh-from-the-sea food like grilled octopus and sea bass—all in one trip.

 One of the best ways to see it all is on a Royal Caribbean cruise; it’s island-hopping—sans daily ferry schedules or packing and unpacking at every new place.

-Take a peek at the unforgettable adventures you can experience in some of the country’s most popular spots:
+Take a look at the multitude of adventures you can experience on a cruise to many of Greece’s most popular spots:

-A visit to Greece is complete with time well spent in Athens, even if you plan to enjoy the bulk of your cruise vacation on the beach.
-As one of the oldest cities in the world, Athens holds an incredibly influential place in history as the birthplace of democracy and the cradle of Western civilization.
-You’ll feel like you’ve been transported back in time when touring the centuries-old Temple of Olympian Zeus by foot or van, shopping in Plaka, the city’s oldest district, or marveling at the grandeur of the Parthenon atop the Acropolis of Athens.
+Athens is one of the oldest cities in the world and known as both the birthplace of democracy and the cradle of Western civilization.
+You’ll feel like you’ve been transported back in time when exploring centuries-old sites like the Temple of Olympian Zeus, shopping for keepsakes like handmade pottery in Plaka, the city’s oldest district; and marveling at the grandeur of the Parthenon atop the Acropolis of Athens.

-Located on the western coast of Greece, the Ionian Islands are home to a unique cultural identity (including some Italian influences), rooted in many centuries under Venetian rule.
-One of the best ways to unlock this storied history is by taking a walking food tour in Corfu—literally a moveable feast—or pedaling your way through mountainside villages to explore the island’s coastal roads.
-On Cephalonia, the largest of these islands, you’ll find Argostoli—a city full of natural and cultural wonders that includes the hidden Melissani Lake, known as the Cave of Nymphs in Greek mythology.
+One of the best ways to unlock this storied past is by taking a walking food tour in Corfu, Greece—literally a moveable feast—or pedaling through mountainside villages to explore the island’s stunning coastal roads and historic fortresses.
+In Cephalonia, the largest of these islands, you’ll find Argostoli, a city full of natural and cultural wonders that include the Koutavos Lagoon nature preserve and the hidden Melissani Lake, known as the Cave of Nymphs in Greek mythology.